 Peer reviewers will not request or accept any compensation or any gifts of substance from the institution being reviewed or anyone affiliated with the institution.
 Gifts of substance would include briefcases, tickets to athletic or entertainment events, etc. If unsure as to whether something constitutes a "gift of substance," peer reviewers are advised to err on the side of declining gifts of any kind.
 Similarly, peer reviewers will not expect elaborate hospitality during site visits.
 It is appropriate for institutions to provide snacks and non-alcoholic beverages for teams as they conduct their work on campus and at their hotel.
 Institutions must ensure that the team's workspace on campus is comfortable and conducive to their work, including basic office supplies as well as WiFi and printing capabilities.
 Host institutions generally provide transportation to field sites (and off-campus class sites, if applicable) during the visit and may assist with the pickup and delivery (though not the cost) of lunch, depending on the availability and location of dining options on or near campus.
-Programs are encouraged to review the Self-Study and Site
+Programs are encouraged to review the Self-Study and Site Visit Manual in the Accreditation Resource Library and to contact NAEYC if any questions arise regarding an appropriate level of hospitality during the site visit.

-5 For example, during the COVID pandemic the majority of site visits have been virtual due to health and safety concerns.
+&lt;sup>5 For example, during the height of the COVID pandemic, the majority of site visits were virtual due to health and safety concerns.